 sanity deploy command will build your studio to a static bundle and deploy it on a pretty

 <your-project>.sanity.studio URL.
-If you change something in the studio locally, this is also how you would upload new changes.
+When you change something in the Studio locally, you can rerun this command to deploy the latest changes.

 We recommend checking the studio files into